Vlsarro/DjBlog/README.md

 # DjBlog
-Blog site with basic functionality written in Django
+Blog site with basic functionality written in Django.
+You can write and publish new posts, edit or delete them.